Catholicos: Syro-Malankara Catholic Church

-The Syro-Malankara Catholic Church of West Syriac Rite in full communion with the Pope is a major archiepiscopal church, a rank granted to the Eastern Catholic Church by Pope John Paul II on 10 February 2005.
-Accordingly it is headed by Major Archbishop Moran Mor Cardinal Baselios Cleemis Catholica Bava since 2007.
+The Syro-Malankara Catholic Church of West Syriac Rite in full communion with the Pope is a major archiepiscopal church, a rank granted to the Eastern Catholic church by Pope John Paul II on 10 February 2005.
+Accordingly it is headed by Major Archbishop Baselios Cardinal Cleemis Catholicos since 2007.

-He is referred to as catholicos of the Syro Malankara Catholic Church.
-In this context, the use of the title "Catholicos" indicates parity between him and his peers in the autocephalous Malankara Orthodox Syrian Church and in the Jacobite Syrian Christian Church, which remains part of the Syriac Orthodox Church.
+His style of reference is "Catholicos of the Syro Malankara Catholic Church".
+The title is not officially recognized by Vatican, But it is used to indicates parity between him and his peers in the autocephalous Malankara Orthodox Syrian Church and in the Jacobite Syrian Christian Church, which remains part of the Syriac Orthodox Church.